Envío gratis en $75+ (Sin Sub)

 Step 4: Check your cuttings every now and then, and water only when the soil feels dry.
 Most cactus will root within a month, but it may take longer for new growth to show.

-Growing your cactus from pads propagation is one of the easiest and popular methods to quickly expand your collection.
-And the steps below should walk you through the process to ensure your success.
+Growing your cactus from pads propagation is one of the easiest and popular methods

 Step 2: Once your pad has calloused over, lay them flat right on top of the soil.
 Then simply soak the soil with water (like what you would do for a full-grown cactus).
 It is important to check the soil every now and then to make sure that they are fairly moist.
 This will motivate their roots to grow faster.
+You may also choose to dip the cut base of the pad in rooting hormone before laying it on top of the soil to stimulate root growth.

 Step 3: Once your pads formed a good root system, cut back on your watering.
 This will help lessen the chance of getting them to rot due to over-watering.

 Step 1: Pick a cactus with lots of offsets.
-Choose an offset that at least be the size of a small ball (about 1.5-2 inches long), as they tend to be healthier and stronger and will increase your chance of success in propagating it.
+Choose an offset that is at least the size of a small ball (about 1.5-2 inches long), as they tend to be healthier and stronger and will increase your chance of success in propagating it.

 Step 2: Remove the offsets from the parent plant using your hand by twisting it around from the connection point between the mother plant and a pup, then gently break it until it disconnects.
 You may also use a clean sharp knife to cute the connection point.

-So Are you ready to start propagating and growing your cactus collection?
+So, are you ready to start propagating and growing your cactus collection?
 If you still don't have a cactus to propagate, you can always get some of these unique and stunning cacti from Succulents Box to help you get started.

 Enjoy your gardening with our collection of beautiful cacti.
 They are easy to grow, incredibly adaptable, relatively pest-free, and are low maintenance - ideal for any home, office, or garden to make a perfect green space.